myraiden/es2015-mapset/README.md

 ```

 The preceeding code returns:
+*'ref'*
+All repeating letters were removed in the join.

 ## Quick Questions #3
 What does the Map m look like after running the following code?